 Press Conference and Live Webcase

 The program included Q &A from the national audience.
-The Speakers are:
+The speakers were:

-· Provost Winston Langley will welcome the national audience to the UMB Campus.
+- Provost Winston Langley welcomed the national audience to the UMass Boston campus.